LawrenceLoz/FormulaShare-DX/README.md

 Once established, the rule will recalculate relevant sharing in real time when object B records are created or changed, and catch up on any other changes with scheduled batch jobs.

+UPDATE: It's also now possible to use a field on a child object to influence sharing on the parent object.
+In the example above, imagine that object A (the country) should be shared with all users specified in a field on object B (the job opportunity).
+This sharing configuration is now supported through the Child Object fields on the FormulaShare Rule custom metadata type.

 ## Design approach

 A batch job is scheduled in the subscriber org to assess all record sharing on a regular basis.
 Real time assessment of sharing if needed is kicked off from apex triggers - just 3 lines of code need to be added to a trigger or handler class.